General Motors (GM) Q2 2017 Results - Earnings Call Transcript

 Charles K. Stevens - General Motors Co.

 Well, let me speak specifically to OnStar.
-And Mary will talk to Cruise/autonomous vehicles.
-As we talked about before, yes, OnStar is generating revenue.
+And Mary will talk to Cruise slash autonomous vehicles.
+As we've talked about before, yes, OnStar is generating revenue.
 We don't disclose that separately.
 It continues to grow.
-What we have said was we expected to see improved profitability rolling through North America of roughly $0.5 billion by 2018, 2019 timeframe associated with the growth of OnStar.
+What we have said was we expected to see improved profitability rolling through North America of roughly $0.5 billion by the 2018, 2019 timeframe associated with the growth of OnStar.
 I'd say we're still executing to that.
-It feels more like a 2019 timeframe and that was compared to 2015.

-So, we expect to see some accretion from an earnings perspective on OnStar.
+Feels more like a 2019 timeframe and that was compared to 2015.
+So, we expect to see some accretion from a earnings perspective on OnStar.
 And that is, obviously, taking full advantage of 4G LTE, our revenue share with AT&T, and the services that we provide, application framework, et cetera, et cetera.
 But that's still what we're executing to.

 Mary Teresa Barra - General Motors Co.

-And from an auto 2.0, as you look at specifically autonomous vehicles, of course, built on what we think is the most efficient platform on the all-electric vehicles.
+And from an auto 2.0, as you look at specifically autonomous vehicles, of course, built on which we think is the most efficient platform on the all-electric vehicles.
 So leveraging the Bolt EV platform, I think we are moving aggressively in the development of that technology.
-As I noted that we built the next 130 vehicles that we are in the process of deploying onto roads in San Francisco, Scottsdale, and Metro Detroit, leveraging manufacturing at scale methods to be able to build those vehicles.
-So when I look at where we're at, we're working aggressively at leveraging the assets General Motors brings to this.
+As I noted, that we built the next 130 vehicles that we are in the process of deploying onto roads in San Francisco, Scottsdale, and Metro Detroit, leveraging manufacturing at scale methods to be able to build those vehicles.

-Also the learnings that we have from Maven.
-You know, we talked about the true opportunity in this business which we think will first come in ridesharing.
+So when I look at where we're at, we're working aggressively at leveraging the assets General Motors brings to this, also learnings that we have from Maven.
+You know, we've talked about the true opportunity in this business which we think will first come in ridesharing.
 And we think that can be significant and then grow even further.
-We haven't sized that yet but I would say we're working very aggressively on auto 2.0 to make sure we have substance and technology that we believe will generate significant shareholder value.
+We haven't sized that yet, but I would say we're working very aggressively on auto 2.0 to make sure we have substance and technology that we believe will generate significant shareholder value.
 And as we move forward, we'll be able to size that and put some milestones and timing around that.
 So I would say stay tuned.

 Rod Lache - Deutsche Bank Securities, Inc.